giulioturrisi/Differential-Drive-Robot/README.md

 ## How to run the simulation
 1. Open Coppeliasim and run the scene `simple_walls_dynamics.ttt` in the folder coppeliasim_simulation (or ./coppeliaSim.sh -s ../simple_walls_dynamics.ttt from terminal.
 You can add the flag -h to run CoppeliaSim wuthout the gui.)

-2. open a new terminals
+2. on a new terminal
 ```sh
 ros2 run teleop_twist_keyboard teleop_twist_keyboard               (if you want to use the keyboard)
 ros2 launch teleop_twist_joy teleop-launch.py joy_config:='xbox'   (if you want to use the joystick)